 - UVB radiation penetrates the top layer of skin and is the cause of skin tanning, sunburn, and skin cancer.

-Regardless of whether you burn or tan or if there is no visible changes to the skin, unprotected exposure to UV radiation, particularly when the UV Index is 3 and above, causes damage to DNA of skin cells.
-This damage is cumulative and irreversible, meaning that even when the sunburn heals or the tan fades, the risk of skin cancer remains and builds up over your lifetime.
+Regardless of whether you burn, tan or there is no visible changes to the skin—unprotected exposure to UV radiation, particularly when the UV Index is 3 and above, causes damage to DNA of skin cells.
+This damage is cumulative and irreversible, meaning that even when the sunburn heals or the tan fades the risk of skin cancer remains and builds up over your lifetime.

 Whenever you are out in the sun, UV radiation will pass deep into your skin’s layers.
-If you are exposed to too much UV radiation in a short period of time, it may burn your skin, and become visibly red depending on your skin type.
+If you stay in the sun long enough, UV radiation will burn your skin, which may become visibly red (depending on your skin tone).
 This can occur within two to six hours of being burnt and it may keep getting redder for the next few days.
-Remember—a sunburn may fade but the damage to your skin lasts a lifetime.
+Remember: a sunburn may fade but the damage to your skin lasts a lifetime and it does not need to be hot for you to get sunburnt.
+In South Australia, UV radiation levels are highest from August to May, with peak levels over the middle of the day.
+On a fine January day, you can get burnt in fewer than 15 minutes.
+Protect your skin in five ways: slip on some sun protective clothing, slop on some SPF 30 or higher sunscreen, slap on a hat, seek shade, and slide on some sunglasses!

 Any exposure to ultraviolet (UV) radiation damages your skin, whether it is from the sun or through an artificial source, such as a solarium.
 A tan is skin cells in trauma and even a light tan is a sign that the skin has been exposed to enough UV radiation to be damaged.
 When your skin is exposed to UV radiation, a pigment called melanin is released.
 Melanin is in the skin’s top layers and is what makes your skin change colour and tan.
 The release of melanin is your body’s way of trying to protect itself from UV radiation.